Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Do I need a GRE prep course?

-For the vast majority of students, a prep course will be required to get a great score on the GRE.
-A prep course will provide you the study material and relevant content that you need in order to excel on the exam.
+For the vast majority of students, a prep course will be required to get a solid score on the GRE.
+A review course will provide you with the study materials and relevant content that you need in order to excel on the exam.

 How much does a GRE prep course cost?

-GRE prep courses can cost anywhere from $150 up to $2,500 – it all depends on what type of format you prefer to learn in and how many resources you need.
-For most students though, the average course will cost around $500 to $800.
+GRE prep courses can cost anywhere from $150 up to $2,500 – it all depends on what type of format you prefer to learn in, and how many resources you need.
+For most students though, the average course will cost around $400 to $800.

 Will a GRE prep course raise my score?